softwarenerd/Stately/README.md

     stateB = try State(name: "StateB") { [weak self] (object: AnyObject?) -> StateChange? in
         // Do some work...

-        // Return and immediately change to state A. return StateChange(stateA, nil)
+        // Return, immediately changing to state A. return StateChange(stateA, nil)
     }
     ```